robert-dumitru/robert-dumitru/README.md

 ## Hi, I'm [Robert](https://robertdumitru.me/).

-I'm currently working on [Ganymede](https://github.com/robert-dumitru/ganymede), a telegram bot that converts jupyter notebooks to pdf, and my [personal website](https://robertdumitru.me/).

-I'm a Software Engineer at [Nitido](https://www.linkedin.com/company/nitidoinc), building out the computer vision capabilities of [AisleInsight](https://www.aisleinsight.com/).
+I'm a software engineer from Canada with nearly 5 years of experience, currently living and working in the SF Bay Area.
+I work primarily in Python and Typescript, and I'm exploring Go to add to my toolkit eventually.

-The best way to get in touch is via [email](mailto:robert.dumitru@uni.minerva.edu).
+The best way to get in touch is via [email](mailto:robert@altonsys.com).